ZILtoid1991/pixelperfectengine/README.md

 * Collision detection
 * Handling of multiple inputs
 * An audio subsystem capable of era-correct synthesis
-* (Coming soon!)
-Scripting via Lua (more languages might be added)
+* Scripting via Lua (more languages might be added by others)
 * ...and many more

 # Known issues:

 * The engine doesn't clear the framebuffer to spare some CPU time.
 This can result in rapid flickering if the bottom layer is scrolled out.
 To avoid it at all cost, you can use a warp mode on that layer.
 * There's also some speed issues as SDL2 writes the framebuffer back to the main memory.
 This will probably end up in the slow replacement of SDL2's graphical side with something faster.
 * WindowMakerForConcrete and PixelPerfectEditor are currently unfinished.
-The former will be soon working fully with extra features
-(such as undo/redo, snapping to grid and components), then the latter can be developed without an issue.
+The former will be soon working fully with extra features (such as undo/redo, snapping to grid and components), then the latter can be developed without an issue.
 * Error handling isn't fully realized, so a lot of errors might happen.
 You can help me by reporting errors, testing on various systems.

 # Future plans:

-* Hardware acceleration, possibly through OpenCL since GLSL lacks the ability of reading textures as integers in older versions.
 * Compressed data file handling.
+* Effects layer with some sort of programmability.
+* Transformable sprites.
+* Support for MacOS.
+(Contact me, if you have hardware for it and willing to contribute to the project)
+* Support for Android.
+(Either will be done by me later on, or contact me if you're up for this challenge)
+* Support for iOS.
+(Contact me if you have the hardware and you willing to contribute)